abdellahaarab/py-auto-completion/README.md

 # My Python Auto Extension

-This is the README for your extension "My Python Auto".
 This extension provides auto-completion for Python code in Visual Studio Code.
 It offers a set of predefined Python function names to assist developers during code writing.

 ## Features